inidun/unesco_data_collection/README.md

 # unesco_data_collection
 Script and code related to collecting and curating UNESCO data.

-### Changelog

-- Updated Python from 3.7 to 3.8
-- Using `poetry` instead of `pipenv`
-- Restructured project to reflect `poetry`'s standard structure
-- Updated `legal_instruments` code to reflect new project structure
-- Removed unused dependencies
-- Removed deprecated data files (Have been moved to other repo)
-- Added `courier` module
-- Added `courier` data folder

 ## Courier

 Code related to extracting and curating data for the Courier corpus.